sul-dlss-deprecated/revs/README.md

         bundle install

-1. Get jetty setup
+1. Get SolrWrapper setup

-        rake jetty:clean
+        rake solr:clean

-1. Copy the .yml example files and the jetty config files:
+1. Copy the .yml example files and the Solr config files:

         rake revs:config

-1. Start jetty, create and migrate the databases (note you should first stop any other jetty processes that are running if you have multiple jetty-related projects):
+1. Start SolrWrapper, create and migrate the databases (note you should first stop any other SolrWrapper processes that are running if you have multiple Solr-related projects):

-        rake jetty:start
+        rake solr:start
         rake db:create:all
         rake db:migrate